AdaCore/gnatstudio/docs/users_guide/remote.rst

 The final section of the configuration defines the path translations between your local host and the remote server.

-The remote path definitions allow GPS to translate your locally loaded project (that resides in your local filesystem) to paths used on the remote server.
-This section also tells GPS how to keep those paths synchronized between the local machine and the remote server.
+The remote path definitions allow GNAT Studio to translate your locally loaded project (that resides in your local filesystem) to paths used on the remote server.
+This section also tells GNAT Studio how to keep those paths synchronized between the local machine and the remote server.

 All your project's dependencies must reside in a path defined here.
 You